ArdaEfeOkay/WeightNormalization/README.md

 # WeightNormalization
-Weight Normalization Layer for PyTorch
+Weight Normalization Layer that uses L2-Norm to normalize layer weights for PyTorch